kiran385/kiran385-SummerIntership2024_22it060/README.md

 **Implementation:**

 Created food menu view page and food menu update page using CSS and bootstrap.
 Add jQuery validation in update model.

+## **Week 4: Development of Income Expense Modules**
+**Learning and Exploration:**

+Studied methods for creating and managing dynamic content.
+Explored techniques for developing income expense module.

+**Implementation:**

+Created manager income expense page.
+Add update model for changing data of income expense.
+And also add jQuery validation.